-The Disability Services Commissioner ('DSC') is an independent body that handles complaints about certain Victorian disability service providers.
-It offers a free and confidential process to resolve complaints, and also investigates serious incidents like abuse or neglect.
-The DSC does not cover the NDIS but will help direct you to the right place if needed.
+The Disability Services Commissioner ('DSC') is an independent body that handles complaints about the quality and safety of Victorian disability services funded by DFFH, TAC or WorkSafe.
+It offers a free, confidential process to resolve issues and can investigate serious incidents like abuse or neglect.
+The DSC does not cover NDIS-funded services but will help direct you to the right body.

 What types of complaints can you make?